mpourmpoulis/PythonVoiceCodingPlugin/doc/SelectBigROI.md

 "else if condition" : "else if condition",
 "while condition" : "while condition",

-"if expression condition" : "if´´ expression condition", "if expression body" : "if expression body",
+"if expression condition" : "if expression condition", "if expression body" : "if expression body",
 "if expression":"if expression",